“Music is a universal language, and Reggae, as a genre represents so much of what we are facing globally.” Jubba White/White Stone Productions

 Many artists grow their talent as young adults.
 Jubba White entered the world banging on kitchen pots and exercising his dynamic lungs at three years old.
 Born in the rural area of May Pen, Clarendon (Jamaica), Jubba learned to sing and play drums in church, where his mother was a foundation member and sang in the choir.

-During high school, Jubba and his childhood friend, Rohan “Maka Lox” Gordon (guitar), joined forces with Phillip ‘Winta’ James (keys) and Veron “Koxx” Dinnall (bassie) to form a powerhouse quartet.
-These four talented young men quickly made impact on the local scene.
+During high school, Jubba and his childhood friends, Rohan (guitar), joined forces with Phillip (keys) and Veron (bass) to form a powerhouse quartet.
+These four talented young men quickly made an impact on the local scene.
 Jubba was first to enroll in the Edna Manley College of the Visual and Performing Arts (Kingston), and began studies in Caribbean, Latin American, and Jazz music.
 Soon the entire band enrolled.
 In 1997, the band was approached to take further their career under the name Ruption Kru.
 This opportunity resulted in numerous tours across Europe, supporting reggae icons such as the Mighty Diamonds, The Heptones, Big Youth, and more.
 That same year, they performed on their first professional studio album by The Ethiopians (Tuff Gong Studios), entitled ‘Tougher than Stone.’
 More tours were added.

 Returning to Jamaica, Jubba and band members found themselves once again at Tuff Gong Studios.
-During the years of 2001-2007, they recorded with various artists and worked with top-notch producers such as Clive Hunt.
-The ‘I Swear Riddim’ released by 5th Element Records, and the Overstand Riddim by Pow Pow records stand out.
-Jubba proudly mentions his performance in 2003 on several tracks on Burning Spear’s Grammy nominated album, Freeman.
+During the years 2001-2007, they recorded with various artists and worked with top-notch producers such as Clive Hunt.
+The ‘I Swear Riddim’ released by 5th Element Records, and the Overstand Riddim by Pow Pow' records stand out.
+Jubba proudly mentions his performance in 2003 on several tracks on Burning Spear’s Reggae Grammy-nominated album, Freeman.

-During, 2007, Jubba released his first riddim production, Tantrum Riddim featuring the works of other talented artists; a mission Jubba keeps close to his heart.
-One of the artists, Kamau, later became one of two lead singers of Dubtonic Kru.
+In, 2007, Jubba released his first riddim production, Tantrum Riddim featuring the works of other talented artists; a mission Jubba keeps close to his heart.
+One of the artists later became one of two lead singers of Dubtonic Kru.
 The year 2007, marks the first time the name Dubtonic Kru was announced on an international stage.
 Jubba, Stone, and Winta opened and supported reggae artists U-Roy and Junior Murvin on a European tour.
-By the time the debut Dub album was completed (featuring Jubba & Stone) new members were included on three of the album’s tracks prior to release.
-The full outfit was now Stone, Kamau, Luke, Jallanzo, and Jubba.
+By the time the debut Dub album was completed (featuring Jubba & Stone), new members were included on three of the album’s tracks prior to release.

-In 2008, Dubtonic Kru hit the road as a five member band.
-Rototom Sunsplash main stage (Italy) was the highlight of that tour, with great response to the new revolutionary single, on the Tantrum Riddim, “Hold on Still” produced by Jubba.
+In 2008, Dubtonic Kru hit the road as a five-member band.
+Rototom Sunsplash's main stage (Italy) was the highlight of that tour, with a great response to the new revolutionary single, on the Tantrum Riddim, “Hold on Still” produced by Jubba.